Student’s review of the 1st edition of

 Dr. Fisher’s book will doubtless be found in the

-experimental results, but it should not be expected that full, perhaps even in
+results, but it should not be expected that full, perhaps even in extreme cases

-extreme cases any, use can be made of such a book without contact either
+any, use can be made of such a book without contact either personal or by

 |